mirjanacale/BlockArt/README.md

 - In your app's settings, navigate to the "Config Vars" section.
 - Click on "Reveal Config Vars" and add the following variables:
   - PORT: Set the value to 8000.
-  - Any other confidential credentials or configuration settings required by the game.
+  - Any other confidential credentials or configuration settings required by the blog.
 3. Add Buildpacks
 - In the "Buildpacks" section, add the following buildpacks in the specified order:
   - Python